How Can You Know Your Pet’s Toys Are Safe?

 So, if your dog or cat spends time licking or chewing on a toy, you may need to worry about the types and amounts of chemicals in the product.
 Of particular concern are toys that have coatings or surfaces that leach or peel off easily.

-Learn more about pet toy safety, safe toys for dogs and cats, visit here
+To learn more about pet toy safety, and safe toys for dogs and cats, visit here